 The Certainty of Interconnectedness

-An individual's personal life can be considered as a record of Interconnectedness with the surrounding environment.
+The personal life of any individual can be considered as a record of Interconnectedness with the surrounding environment.

 One's life since birth is connected with others – physically, emotionally and intellectually: